optimove-tech/Optimail/Frequently Asked Questions/Unsubscribes/readme.md

 #### <a id="man-unsub"></a>How should I manage unsubscribed users?
 It is recommended to allow Optimail to track and manage unsubscribes (using Sendgrid, Optimail’s underlying deliverability platform).
 This has the advantage of having an ‘Optimail Unsubscribed’ attribute in Optimove’s customer database, which can be seen in the Customer Explorer page and which can be used to define target groups and ensure more accurate results in Campaign Analysis.

+#### <a id="sync-unsub"></a>How to syncornize unsubscribed customers from existing ESP?
+To ensure that customers who have already unsubscribed from receiving emails from your company do not receive emails from Optimail, it is important to synchronize the list of unsubscribed customers from your existing email service provider (ESP) with Optimail.

+If your existing ESP is fully integrated with Optimove, Optimove will automatically synchronize the unsubscribed lists between Optimail and your existing ESP.
+If you are not sure if this is the case, ask your CSM.

+If your existing ESP is not fully integrated with Optimove, this synchronization must be performed manually.
+To do so, send your CSM an up-to-date CSV file containing only the email addresses of all customers who have already unsubscribed from your marketing email list.
+Your CSM will update Optimail accordingly.
+You need to send this list to your CSM prior to the date of the first campaign to be sent with Optimail.
+If you have multiple IP addresses, make sure to inform your CSM which unsubscribe list relates to which Optimail IP address.

+If you plan to continue sending emails from your existing ESP as well as Optimail, you will need to continuously synchronize your unsubscribed between the two systems.
+Consult with your CSM to make sure this is handled appropriately.

 #### <a id="resub"></a>Does Optimail have a re-subscribe option?
 Optimail does not offer this as a built-in feature, however you may create a landing page at which a customer can re-subscribe to your email list.
 Once you receive an email address in this way, you will need to manually remove the address from the unsubscribers list in Optimail.